420 (cannabis culture): Stolen signs

 In the US, signs bearing the number 420 have been frequently stolen.
-In Colorado, the Colorado Department of Transportation replaced the Mile Marker 420 sign on I-70 east of Denver with one reading 419.99 in an attempt to stop the thievery; however, the folklore of the 419.99 sign has caused it to be stolen, too, as well as becoming a tourist destination.
-As of August 2018, the sign was missing, presumed stolen.
-The Colorado DOT usually will not replace signs that are repeatedly taken, but began the practice of replacing further down the road after "69" mile marker signs were frequently stolen—these were replaced with "68.5 mile" ones.
+In Colorado, the Colorado Department of Transportation replaced the Mile Marker 420 sign on I-70 east of Denver with one reading 419.99 in an attempt to stop the thievery.
 The Idaho Department of Transportation (ITD) replaced the mile marker 420 sign on U.S. Highway 95, just south of Coeur d'Alene, with mile marker 419.9.
 The Washington State Department of Transportation implemented similar measures, but only replaced one of the two 420 signs in the state, with the remaining one being subsequently stolen.
 According to The Washington Post, there are eleven 420 mile markers in the US, after three replacements and one stolen and not replaced.
 In Goodhue County, Minnesota, officials have changed "420 St" street signs to "42x St".
 The mile marker 420 sign on U.S. Route 89, the only 420 marker in the state of Utah, is frequently stolen.

 Legislation and other government recognition

-In 2003, California Senate Bill 420 was introduced to regulate medical marijuana use, in deliberate reference to the status of 420 in marijuana culture.
+In 2003, California Senate Bill 420 was introduced to regulate medical marijuana use.
 An unsuccessful 2010 bill to legalize cannabis in Guam was called Bill 420.
 A North Dakota bill to legalize cannabis was HB 1420, introduced in January 2021.

 The Marijuana Freedom and Opportunity Act (which if enacted would decriminalize and deschedule cannabis in the United States) was announced by Senator and Senate Minority Leader Chuck Schumer (D-New York) on April 20, 2018.
 On January 9, 2019, H.R.
 420 was introduced into the 116th Congress by Representative Earl Blumenauer (D-Oregon), named the Regulate Marijuana Like Alcohol Act, which is designed to remove cannabis from the Controlled Substances Act and return regulation to the states.

 The State of Colorado auctioned off several cannabis-themed personalized license plates in 2021, with the bidding to be closed on April 20 (4/20).
 The highest bid shortly before the auction closed was over $6,500 for "ISIT420".

 Following the success of Washington, D.C.'s Initiative 71 to legalize cannabis in 2014, Mayor Muriel Bowser granted license plate number 420 to the campaign's leader, Adam Eidinger.